maidsafe/rfcs/proposed/0000-template.md

 # Detailed design

 Currently all data associated with a DataMap going through self encryption is held unencrypted in memory.
 A close call on a SelfEncryption, SE, object initiates encryption and storage of the data via the Storage object passed on creation.
-In the current iteration it is proposed for all systems to maintain a vector of data per file up to a 50Mb limit in memory, while for files that grow larger than this to introduce an anonymous memory map up to 1Gb on 32-bit systems and 10Gb on 64-bit systems.
+In the current iteration it is proposed to maintain a vector of data per file up to a 50Mb limit in memory, while for files that grow larger than this to swap over to using an anonymous memory map up to 1Gb on 32-bit systems and 10Gb on 64-bit systems across all architectures.
+No noticeable difference should occur for file sizes less than the 50Mb limit already handled in the current implementation, and throughput is expected to be limited on a system by system basis to the number of files that can be open at any given time, clearly this number decreases with increasing file size.

 # Drawbacks